tjintranet/TF-POD-Product-Spec-Validator/README.md

    - Generator information appears at the bottom of each card

 3. **Export Results**:
-   - Click "Download Results" to export as CSV
+   - Click "Download Results" to export as formatted text reports
-   - Choose between detailed or summary report
+   - Choose between detailed or summary report types
-   - Files are named with current date stamp
+   - Reports include professional formatting with headers and statistics
-   - Reports include generator information in a dedicated column
+   - Reports include generator information in a dedicated section
+   - Files are named with current date stamp (e.g., `validation_detailed_report_2025-06-18.txt`)

 4. **Copy Results**:
    - Use "Copy to Clipboard" button on individual results
-   - Supports both rich text and plain text formats
+   - Copies formatted text matching the onscreen display
    - Includes generator information in the copied text

+## Report Types

+### Detailed Report
+- Shows all validation tests for each file with ✓/✗ indicators
+- Complete validation messages for each test
+- Generator information for accountability
+- Professional formatting with clear section separators
+- Summary statistics at the top

+### Summary Report
+- Overview statistics for each file (passed/failed test counts)
+- Shows only failed tests for quick issue identification
+- Generator information when available
+- Condensed format for easier scanning
+- Success rate calculations

+## Report Format

+Text reports feature:
+- 80-character width professional layout
+- Clear section headers and separators using ASCII characters
+- Summary statistics with total files, passed, failed, and success rates
+- Visual indicators (✓ for pass, ✗ for fail)
+- Generator information display for each file
+- Timestamp and report type identification
+- Plain text format for universal compatibility and easy sharing

 ## Error Handling